A stronghold overtaken - Seventh and final in a series

 - Society needs our witness.
 (Mat 5:14-15)

 - The church is a place for marriage and for funeral services, confirming God’s ownership of our lives.

 - Weekly worship helps us to keep the commandment to rest on Sunday and to maintain a focus on the Lord.
 (Ex 20:8; Isa 58:13-14)

 - I was glad when they said unto me, ‘Let us go to the house of the Lord.’
 Our feet have been standing within your gates, O Jerusalem! …For my brothers and companions’ sake I will say, ‘Peace be within you!’
 For the sake of the house of the LORD our God, I will seek your good.
 (Ps 122:1-9)

 As we worship with fellow Christians on Sundays, we are taking our place in Zion until the heavenly kingdom comes.

-Below is a video that relates the character of the local church in its singers.
+On the Media page and Media archive page of this website are some church choir performances that relate the character of the local church in its singers.
 We will find friends at church, learn to love difficult ones, and find help in time of need.